 About the Transatlantic Council on Migration

-The Transatlantic Council on Migration (TCM) is a unique deliberative body that examines vital policy issues and informs migration policymaking processes across the Atlantic community.
+The Transatlantic Council on Migration (TCM) is a unique deliberative body that examines vital policy issues and informs migration policymaking processes across Europe, North America, and Australia.
 The Council’s work is at the cutting edge of policy analysis and evaluation and is thus an essential tool of policymaking.

-Launched in 2008, the Transatlantic Council is an initiative of the Migration Policy Institute in Washington, DC, convened by MPI Co-Founder Demetrios Papademetriou.
-The Council’s work is generously supported by the following foundations and governments: Open Society Foundations, Carnegie Corporation of New York, the Calouste Gulbenkian Foundation, and the governments of Australia, Canada, Germany, Norway, and Sweden.
+Launched in 2008, the Transatlantic Council is an initiative of the Migration Policy Institute in Washington, DC that was first convened by MPI's founding President, Demetrios Papademetriou.
+The Council’s work is generously supported by the following foundations and governments: the Carnegie Corporation of New York, the Calouste Gulbenkian Foundation, and the governments of Australia, Canada, Germany, the Netherlands, Norway, and Sweden.

 The Council has a dual mission:

 - To help inform the transatlantic immigration and integration agenda and promote better-informed policymaking by proactively identifying critical policy issues, analyzing them in light of the best research, and bringing them to public attention.

 - To serve as a resource for governments as they grapple with the challenges and opportunities associated with international migration.

 The Council’s approach is evidence-based, progressive yet pragmatic, and ardently independent.
 The policy options placed before the Council for its deliberation are analyzed and vetted by some of the world’s best specialists.

 The policy fields explored include: